 - Rent, groceries, or other bills.

 1099.
 Payments from the Fund are considered taxable income.
 As part of the application process, you will be asked to submit a W-9 and payments will be reported to the IRS.
 You will receive a 1099 in the following year, for your tax filing purposes.

 We’re able to commit 100% of the funds contributed online to providing financial support to workers in need.
-Join others in donating $25, $100, or $500 to the pilot fund today.
+Join others in donating $25, $100, or $500 to the Tech Workers Fund or the Starbucks Workers Fund today.

 Stay in the Loop